 The Canadian Worker Co-op Federation (CWCF) offers grants to assist worker co-ops that are, or agree to become, members of CWCF to hire a co-op developer or other professional to help with a challenge that the co-op is facing.
 Assistance can be sought in any area needed such as marketing, financial administration, governance, conflict resolution, legal issues, etc.

 Grants of up up to $3500 are available, although smaller amounts may be awarded depending on the co-op’s needs.
 We encourage members — or prospective members — to apply for these grants in a timely fashion, as there is a maximum amount allocated for them in CWCF’s annual budget.

 Recent recipients of the grants have put them to use in a wide range of areas, with developers assisting on everything from accounting and bookkeeping to helping draft bylaws.
-Recipients of the grant within the past 18 months include:
+Recipients of the grant within the past few years include:

 - Shift Delivery, to research and help set-up a membership accessibility fund.

 - Sun Certified, for a feasibility study and marketing strategy for a new assembly operation.

 - Drivers Coalition Worker Co-op, for setting up a business framework, bylaws and membership agreements.